Backline-labs/charts/charts/backline/README.md

 helm uninstall backline --namespace backline
 ```

-**Note:** The PersistentVolumeClaim may not automatically deleted if not created by the chart
+**Note:** The PersistentVolumeClaim may not be automatically deleted if not created by the chart

 ## Troubleshooting